react-navigation/react-navigation.github.io/docs/modal.md

 ---
 id: modal
-title: Displaying a modal
+title: Opening a modal with a stack
-sidebar_label: Displaying a modal
+sidebar_label: Opening a modal with a stack
 ---